danielabmartins/devops-24-25-1241902/CA2/README.md

 this kind of setup.
 Overall, it was a solid way to get more comfortable with Docker and how to manage multi-container applications.

 ---
+### Conclusion
+This assignment was a great opportunity to explore different ways of creating and managing development environments.
+Starting with VirtualBox, then moving on to automating setups with Vagrant, and finally fully containerizing apps with Docker, I got to see firsthand how each tool builds on the last to make deployment easier and more efficient.

+Working with Docker Compose and publishing images to Docker Hub really helped me understand modern DevOps workflows, especially around managing multi-container apps and persistent data.
+Overall, this project boosted my confidence in using these tools and gave me practical skills I can apply to real-world projects.